Be Wary Of Easy Answers To Hard Problems

-- Why it’s a horrible idea to spend your retirement accounts early, no matter what situation you’re in.
+- Why it’s a horrible idea to spend your retirement accounts early.

-- The dangerously false, common beliefs most investors have about active trading.
+- The common belief most investors have about active trading… that’s dangerously wrong!

-- The historical proof you should consider before jumping into active trading.
+- Know the truth behind the statistic before jumping into active trading.

 A reader asks…